Dog-Friendly Colorado Elopement Locations

 Permits for the Maroon Bells Amphitheater cost $200, and become available exactly 12 months in advance at 8:00 am Mountain Time.
 Because of its popularity, we recommend getting yours as soon as you can!

-How to be Responsible in Nature with your Dog
+How to be Responsible in Nature with Your Dog

 We are big believers in Leave No Trace Principles.
 But there are a few special things to think about when it comes to bringing your dogs along on your adventure!